 Getting a hair cut should be a fairly simple procedure and yet I have found it to be one of the lesser known, but very real challenges of expat life.
-Plenty of expat blogs cover all the obvious, big ticket hurdles to being a successful and happy expat: emotional resilliance, repatriation, culture shock, depression, leaving well… Continue reading Hair Raising and Hair Razing Expat Experiences Abroad
+Plenty of expat blogs cover all the obvious, big ticket hurdles to being a successful and happy expat: emotional resilience, repatriation, culture shock, depression, leaving well… Continue reading Hair Raising and Hair Razing Expat Experiences Abroad

-Yesterday was International Women’s Day.
-You know what?
+International Women's Day Yesterday was International Women’s Day.
+Do you know what?
 I nearly missed it.
 My Mother-in-Law happened to mention it on Skype, which got me thinking over dinner.
 Dinner, I might add, that Mr Incredible whipped up on the braai for us.
 Mr Incredible who had just returned from a business trip 1000’s… Continue reading Count your Lucky Stars